FSC Star

 Fabryka Samochodów Ciężarowych "Star" (FSC Star), also known simply as Star, was a Polish truck manufacturer.
 The name comes from the City of Starachowice, where the factory is located.
 Their first vehicle was the Star 20 in 1948.
 The most popular product was the Star 266.
 The 266 model offered very good quality and powerful engines for a low price.
 It was sold in various countries for many years (not only in the Eastern Bloc; for example it was used by the Yemen Army).
-For many years FSC Star was a state-owned company.
+For many years, FSC Star was a state-owned company.
 Star is now owned by MAN AG who retired the brand in January 2009.

 History

 The state-owned company Fabryka Samochodów Ciężarowych im.
-Feliksa Dzierżyńskiego was established in 1948 in place of a Lilpop, Rau i Loewenstein supplier, which was there since 1920.
+Feliksa Dzierżyńskiego was established in 1948 in place of a Lilpop, Rau i Loewenstein supplier, which had been there since 1920.

-In 1991 the company was transformed into Zakład Starachowicki STAR SA.
+In 1991, the company was transformed into Zakład Starachowicki STAR SA.
 In the mid-90s control of the company was taken over by Sobiesław Zasada Centrum S.A.
 It tried without success to create a Polish company specializing in the production of utility vehicles.
 Later the company was split into two: Star Trucks Sp. z o.o. and Inwest Star S.A.

 At the end of 1999, Star Trucks Sp. z o.o. was taken over by the German group MAN AG.
 The company continued for a few years production of trucks.
-Initially of its own design, then models with a large share of the group MAN components, such as drivers' cabins and engines.
+These were initially trucks of its own design, then models with a large share of the group MAN components, such as drivers' cabins and engines.

-On 1 August 2003 MAN Star Trucks Sp. z o.o. merged with MAN Bus Poland Sp. z o.o. into MAN Star Trucks & Busses Sp. z o.o. with headquarters in Sady near Poznan.
+On 1 August 2003, MAN Star Trucks Sp. z o.o. merged with MAN Bus Poland Sp. z o.o. into MAN Star Trucks & Busses Sp. z o.o. with headquarters in Sady near Poznan.
 In the same year the factory in Starachowice started making frames and chassis components for the bus plants in Sady and Salzgitter.
 Sady is the main production site for the Lion's City bus range.